Sarah F. Thompson

 Welcome!

-I am spending the 2024-25 year as a postdoctoral fellow at the OSUN Forum on Democracy and Development's Colombo, Sri Lanka hub.
+I am spending the 2024-25 year as a postdoctoral fellow with the Global Forum on Democracy and Development in its Colombo, Sri Lanka hub, housed at the Social Scientists' Association.
 I am an incoming (July 2025) Assistant Professor in Cornell University’s Department of Government, where I am affiliated with the South Asia Program.
 I received my Ph.D. in political science from Stanford University.
-My work spans South Asia and Latin America.
-I utilize causal inference methods (particularly field experiments and quasi-experimental methods), in my research on the politics of marginalized groups.
+My work spans South Asia and Mexico.
+I utilize causal inference methods (particularly field experiments and quasi-experimental methods), in my research on traditional governance and gender.
 I also work closely with policymakers in the field.

 My research also considers: